Zenrac/watora-doc/features/blindtest.md

         </p>
       </td>
       <td style="text-align:left">
-        <p>Allows to start a blindtest with the animes from the usernames MyAnimeList.</p>
+        <p>Start a blindtest with the anime from the username’s MyAnimeList.</p>
         <p>You can load several anime lists at once by separating usernames with
           commas.</p>
       </td>